paceval/paceval/paceval in hardware/readme.md

 the username is: **paceval**
 and the password is: **paceval**

-**Please note:** These images were created with paceval version 4.04.
+**Please note:** These images were created with **pace***val.* version 4.04.
 The version 4.04 libraries in the images have already expired. **To solve this, however, you simply need to copy the current paceval libraries for ARM 32bit and ARM 64bit into the /home/paceval/sambashare directory on your hardware.
 And if you want, the appropriate examples too.**

-All currently valid and executable libraries and examples can be found in our current paceval SDK on our homepage <https://paceval.com> and also on our paceval Github in these directories
+All currently valid and executable libraries and examples can be found in our current **pace***val.* SDK on our homepage <https://paceval.com> and also on our paceval Github in these directories
 <https://github.com/paceval/paceval/tree/main/paceval%20libraries>
 <https://github.com/paceval/paceval/tree/main/demo%20and%20examples>